Background pattern

 • solid tumors

-• benign (non-cancerous) tumors and cysts (including skin)
+• benign tumors (non-cancerous) and cysts (including skin cysts)

 • heart problems including weakened heart muscle, heart failure, myocardial infarction, chest discomfort or pressure, abnormal heart rhythm including irregular heartbeats

-• swelling (edema) in the face or legs
+• edema (swelling in the face or legs)

-• symptoms of lupus (immune system disease affecting connective tissue): joint pain, skin eruptions, photosensitivity, and fever
+• lupus symptoms (immune system disease that affects connective tissue): joint pain, skin rash, photosensitivity, and fever

 • inflammation of blood vessels